forge42dev/remix-hook-form/README.md

 ### useRemixForm

-`useRemixForm` is a hook that can be used to create a form in your Remix application.
+`useRemixForm` is a hook that can be used to create a form in your React Router / Remix application.
 It's basically the same as react-hook-form's [`useForm`](https://www.react-hook-form.com/api/useform/) hook, with the following differences:

 **Additional options**
 - `submitHandlers`: an object containing two properties:
   - `onValid`: can be passed into the function to override the default behavior of the `handleSubmit` success case provided by the hook.
   - `onInvalid`: can be passed into the function to override the default behavior of the `handleSubmit` error case provided by the hook.
-- `submitConfig`: allows you to pass additional configuration to the `useSubmit` function from Remix, such as `{ replace: true }` to replace the current history entry instead of pushing a new one.
-The `submitConfig` trumps `Form` props from Remix.
+- `submitConfig`: allows you to pass additional configuration to the `useSubmit` function from React Router / Remix, such as `{ replace: true }` to replace the current history entry instead of pushing a new one.
+The `submitConfig` trumps `Form` props from React Router / Remix.
 The following props will be used from `Form` if no submitConfig is provided:
   - `method`
   - `action`
   - `encType`
 - `submitData`: allows you to pass additional data to the backend when the form is submitted.
-- `fetcher`: if provided then this fetcher will be used to submit data and get a response (errors / defaultValues) instead of Remix's `useSubmit` and `useActionData` hooks.
+- `fetcher`: if provided then this fetcher will be used to submit data and get a response (errors / defaultValues) instead of React Router/Remix's `useSubmit` and `useActionData` hooks.

 **`register` will respect default values returned from the action**

-If the Remix hook `useActionData` returns an object with `defaultValues` these will automatically be used as the default value when calling the `register` function.
+If the React Router/Remix hook `useActionData` returns an object with `defaultValues` these will automatically be used as the default value when calling the `register` function.
 This is useful when the form has errors and you want to persist the values when JS is not enabled.
 If a `fetcher` is provided default values will be read from the fetcher's data.

 **`handleSubmit`**